siva17/MyJSWebView/README.md

 @end
 ```

-In your view controller, need to register this API look for **registerJavaScriptAPI** methond.
+In your view controller, need to register this API.
+Look for **registerJavaScriptAPI** method.
 ```obj-c
     [self.webView registerJavaScriptAPI:[[TestAPIOne alloc]initWithWebView:self.webView]];
 ```

+As of now, this API (TestAPIOne) is registered, so please remove the above registration code if your are not using the TestAPIOne.

 Now you can have all the Native APIs accessible in JavaScript as
 ```js